menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 1. American Southwest

-If you have more time on your hands, consider taking your Arizona road trip a step further and exploring more of what the American Southwest has to offer.
+If you have more time on your hands, consider taking your Arizona and New Mexico road trips a step further and exploring more of what the American Southwest has to offer.
 From art installations like the Seven Magic Mountains in Nevada to the Grand Staircase-Escalante National Monument in Utah, this trip is sure to enchant you the whole way through.

 BMTM’s American Southwest road trip itinerary is full of other suggestions of places to stop along with tips to make your trip the best it can be.